zynxhealth/zaws/README.md

 * [Start using "zaws" today](https://github.com/zynxhealth/zaws/wiki/02.-Start-Using-%22zaws%22).
 This will give you the first steps.
 * [Authorization Delegated to AWS CLI](https://github.com/zynxhealth/zaws/wiki/Authorization-Done-by-AWS-CLI)
 * The [design](https://github.com/zynxhealth/zaws/wiki/04.-Design) of the application is uniform and can be understood with a little effort.
+* The [testing strategy](https://github.com/zynxhealth/zaws/wiki/05.-Testing) has elements of BDD using cucumber and TDD using Rspec.
-* [Enhancement requests and issues](https://github.com/zynxhealth/zaws/issues) are tracked here non github.
+* [Enhancement requests and issues](https://github.com/zynxhealth/zaws/issues) are tracked here on github.
 Please feel free to make requests, submit issue tickets, or submit [pull requests](https://github.com/zynxhealth/zaws/pulls).
 * The [reference](https://github.com/zynxhealth/zaws/wiki/06.-References-(eg-Books,-...)) section contains lists of sources that were used in this project.

 # Development